flutter/website/src/docs/release/breaking-changes/use-maxLengthEnforcement-instead-of-maxLengthEnforced.md

 ## Description of change

-* Added a `MaxLengthEnforcement` enum, which controls all max length limiting behavior.
+* Added a `MaxLengthEnforcement` enum as a replacement for the now-deprecated boolean `maxLengthEnforced` parameter on `TextField`, `TextFormField`, and `CupertinoTextField`.
 * The `maxLengthEnforced` property in editable text field classes is deprecated.
 * A named optional parameter, `maxLengthEnforcement` is added to the `TextField`, `TextFormField`, `CupertinoTextField`, and `LengthLimitingTextInputFormatter` classes.
+* The default value of the maxLengthEnforced property is inferred based on the target platform, to improve the input experience:
+  * Android, Windows: defaults to `MaxLengthEnforcement.enforced`.
-* The default behavior for different platforms is updated, including Android, iOS, Web, Windows, MacOS, Linux, and Fuchsia.
+  * iOS, Web, MacOS, Linux, Fuchsia: defaults to `MaxLengthEnforcement.truncateAfterCompositionEnds`.

 ## Migration guide